 Powers and Abilities

 Power Armor Suit

-The powers of Obadiah Stane's Iron Monger power armor are very similar to that of the Iron Man armor since Stane based his design on Stark's own and used his designs when creating the suit Obadiah himself had no super powers, but gained remarkable strength, invulnerability, and offensive weaponry while operating the Iron Monger suit.
+The capabilities of Obadiah Stane's Iron Monger armor are very similar to that of the Iron Man armor, since Stane based his design on Stark's own and used his designs when creating the suit Obadiah himself had no super powers, but gained remarkable strength, invulnerability, and offensive weaponry while operating the Iron Monger suit.
 All of the suit's functions were similar yet stronger than Iron Man's original armor.
 The suit also had boot jets for flight, repulsion cannons, almost impenetrable body armor, and a chest-mounted laser cannon.
 Stane was not nearly as experienced in the manual use of his battle suit as Stark was, and was forced to use an external computer to control his armor's functions.
 When the computer was destroyed, Stane lost control of the Iron Monger.

 In this reality, Obadiah is younger and is the rival of Tony Stark.
 When Howard Stark was taking his son's friends in a tour in the Baxter Building, Obadiah killed two of Tony's friends and placed evidence that Howard killed them.
 Obadiah also attempted to kill Howard Stark himself by using a bio-drug to control the mind of a security guard and convince him to attempt the attack.
 Howard is shot, but not killed.